City Hall Fellows: Duration and Locations

-The City Hall Fellows fellowship is a full-time, 12-month position.
-Fellows are grouped in cohorts of six to ten within each host city.
-Currently, fellows work for the city of San Francisco, CA. Previously, fellows were also placed in Baton Rouge, Louisiana from 2010-2011, and Houston, TX from 2008-2010.
+The City Hall Fellows fellowship was a full-time, 12-month position.
+Fellows were grouped in cohorts of six to ten within each host city.
+Fellows worked for the cities of San Francisco, CA, Baton Rouge, Louisiana or Houston, TX.

 Civic Leadership Development Program

-Through City Hall Fellows' proprietary Civic Leadership Development Program, Fellows are introduced to the history, organization, and politics of their host city, gain an in-depth understanding of city mechanics (such as the budget process and civil service), tour city facilities, explore public policy issues facing America's cities and dialogue with leading city officials and other policy makers and policy influencers about the mechanics, politics and challenges of local governance.
-Fellows also complete service projects, including developing policy recommendations for review by senior city officials.
+Through City Hall Fellows' proprietary Civic Leadership Development Program, Fellows were introduced to the history, organization, and politics of their host city, gained an in-depth understanding of city mechanics (such as the budget process and civil service), toured city facilities, explored public policy issues facing America's cities and dialogued with leading city officials and other policy makers and policy influencers about the mechanics, politics and challenges of local governance.
+Fellows also completed service projects for their city's leaders, including developing policy recommendations for review by senior city officials.